fmanach/sensuino/README.md

 __One would have to install the ESP8266 Arduino core before being able to compile it.__

 Basically, the Wemos board connect to WiFi and start a web server waiting for a request on the /pushButton endpoint.
 When this request is made, the PIN connected to the optocoupleur is set to HIGH for 500ms and back to LOW.
-That way, it simulates a push on this button.
+That way, it simulates a push on the On/Off button.

 The Wemos announces itself through mDNS in order to be reachable without having to find its IP address.

-Once started, any call on http://sensuino.local/pushButton would start the heating.
+Once started, any call on http://sensuino.local/pushButton from the local network would start the heating.